-No; if your provider offers call forwarding, the service typically doesn’t include texts.
+No; if your provider offers a VoIP call forwarding service, it typically doesn’t include texts.
 You’ll need to find a separate solution for SMS text message forwarding.

 There are several ways to automatically forward text messages.
 You can forward texts to additional Apple devices natively on iPhone, make use of an SMS forwarder third-party app, or use OpenPhone’s text forwarding feature.